-Terpene profiles are cannabis’ love language.
+Think of terpenes as the love language of the cannabis plant.
 These volatile compounds work alongside cannabinoids to produce each strain’s unique effects.
-But that’s not all they do, as terpenes are also responsible for the smell and taste of each strain.
-Most strains will have one or two dominant terpenes, but there may be several working in harmony together to create this synergistic phenomenon known as the entourage effect.
+But that’s not all they do, as terpenes are also responsible for each strain’s weed smell and taste.
+Most strains will have one or two dominant terpenes, but several may work in harmony together to create this synergistic phenomenon known as the entourage effect.

 The specific combination of terpenes and cannabinoids is like the blueprint for what we can expect to feel from smoking it.
 Or, if you’re into music, it’s like perfect vocal harmony coming together at just the right pitch.
 In fact, cannabis loves music, making it an audiophile of the plant kingdom.
 Some say they prefer certain sounds like jazz, classical music, or far-out electrical tunes made from keyboards and synthesizers.
 All musical tastes aside, we like to think of terpenes and cannabinoids colliding to create a masterpiece of the highest order–one that’s meant to be loved and shared by everyone.

 Myrcene is pronounced [mur-seen] or [myr-seen].
 Both are acceptable ways to say the name of this dominant and delightful terpene.
 Myrcene is the most prevalent terpene found in cannabis, and it shows up frequently in many strains you may recognize and enjoy.

 Myrcene terpene is commonly found in many plants, including hops, mangoes, bay leaves, and thyme.
 In cannabis, myrcene is one of the most abundant terpenes and is responsible for the plant’s earthy, musky aroma.
 Myrcene is also believed to have sedative properties and is often used for its relaxing effects.